Experienced Criminal Defense Attorney Handling Assault Cases in Boulder, CO

-If you physically harm another person, you may be charged with a criminal offense under Colorado law.
+If you physically harm another person, you may be charged with a criminal offense under Colorado criminal law and become part of the criminal justice system.
 While this seems relatively straightforward, Colorado’s physical assault laws are quite complex.
 For example, in some situations, if you cause a public official to come into contact with your bodily fluids, you could be charged with assault.
+Domestic violence cases present unique challenges and risks as well—and, in all cases, engaging an experienced defense lawyer is essential for protecting yourself by all means available.

-Understanding Colorado’s physical assault laws is an important part of protecting your rights.
-At McCabe Law, we believe that every person should be educated about the law — and that each of us deserves the best possible defense if charged with a criminal offense.
+Understanding Colorado’s physical assault laws is an important part of protecting your constitutional rights and your clients’ rights if you are facing criminal charges or have been accused of a crime.
+At McCabe Law, our law firm believes that every person should be educated about the law — and that each of us deserves the best possible defense if charged with a criminal offense, particularly when facing serious consequences related to domestic violence, sexual assault, or other specific offenses.

-Our firm is dedicated to defending clients against Colorado criminal charges.
-We pride ourselves on our aggressive negotiation strategy, readiness for trial, and our dedication and personal attention to each individual client.
-To learn more or to schedule a consultation with a Boulder physical assault defense lawyer, contact our firm today at 720-996-2422 or email us to schedule a consultation.
+Our firm is dedicated to defending clients against Colorado criminal charges in a wide range of cases, including first-degree murder, aggravated robbery, drug offenses, drug charges, DWAI charges, and certain traffic offenses such as reckless driving, as well as matters involving indecent exposure and various petty offenses.
+In all criminal defense cases, we pride ourselves on our aggressive negotiation strategy, readiness for trial, and our dedication and personal attention to each individual client as aggressive attorney advocates.
+To learn more or to schedule a free consultation with a Boulder assault defense lawyer, contact our firm today at 720-713-7416 or email us to schedule a confidential consultation.

-In Colorado, a physical assault occurs when you knowingly, recklessly or intentionally cause bodily injury to another person.
+In Colorado, a physical assault occurs when you knowingly, recklessly, or intentionally cause bodily injury to another person.
 It is defined by degree (first, second, or third) based on your intent, the severity of the injury, whether you used a deadly weapon, and the identity of the victim.
-If the victim was a first responder, a judge or an employee of a prison or jail, it will increase the level of the charge.
+If the victim was a first responder, a judge, or an employee of a prison or jail, it will increase the level of the charge and may result in severe penalties for this serious offense.

 Under the law, a deadly weapon includes a firearm, a knife, and any other weapon or device that can be used to cause death or serious bodily injury.